9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 * How does a DuckDuckGo plugin work, line by line?

-* What are the step by step instructions for creating, testing and submitting new plugins?
+* What are the step-by-step instructions for creating, testing, and submitting new plugins?

 ### Why plugins?

-Quite simply, we think that (relevant) instant answers provide for a much better search experience.
+Quite simply, we think that (relevant) instant answers provide a much better search experience.
 As such, we'd love to show them for as many queries as possible.

-However, we're not experts in every subject, e.g. bioinformatics, and we also don't have the resources to develop plugins for niche search areas, e.g. lego parts.
-Yet we know there could be great instant answers in those areas and thousands of others!
+However, we're not experts in every subject, e.g. bioinformatics, nor do we have the resources to develop plugins for niche search areas, e.g. lego parts, but we know there could be great instant answers in those areas and thousands of others!

 That's where you come in.
 You may be an expert or know an expert or know an expert site in a certain search area.
 If so, you're in a great position to help develop a plugin for that area.
 We also have an ever-increasing list of [plugin suggestions](http://duckduckgo.uservoice.com) from our user base.

-In any case, We hope that you will consider helping to make some DuckDuckGo plugins.
+In any case, we hope that you will consider helping to make some DuckDuckGo plugins.
 Here's why you might want to:

 * Improve results in areas you personally search and care about, e.g. [programming documentation](https://duckduckgo.com/?q=perl+split), [gaming](https://duckduckgo.com/?q=roll+3d12+%2B+4) or [entertainment](https://duckduckgo.com/?q=xkcd).
 * Increase usage of your own projects, e.g. [APIs](https://duckduckgo.com/?q=cost+of+living+nyc+philadelphia).